hkravtsov/hla/README.md

 # 4.2.1.1.
 Replication

 Replicate chat message data across multiple servers or data centers to ensure data availability and redundancy.
-In the context of the project bi-directional replication seems like the most effective solution because applications can write to the local db within each datacenter, and read across multiple dbs for a global view of all information.
+In the context of the project, the bi-directional replication seems like the most effective solution because applications can write to the local db within each datacenter, and read across multiple dbs for a global view of all information.

 # 4.2.1.2.
 Partitioning

 The primary use of partitioning is scalability.
 Distributed search, aggregations (including map-reduce) is highly desired features of the application.

 # 4.2.1.3.
 Transactions

 No needed.

 # 4.2.1.4.
 Integrity

 Data integrity exists to ensure the data remains accurate and uncompromised throughout this process.
 There are no legal or financial consequences for the system owner.

 # 4.2.1.5.
 Consensus

 Consensus algorithms are needed to guarantee a total order of messages, ensuring that all nodes process messages in the same sequence.

 # 4.2.1.6.
 PACELC

 Trade-off between consistency and latency is preferred.
 For the system we determine the number of nodes that take in synchronous reads and writes using the formula: